rasikasrimal/Spaced-Repetition-App/docs/forgetting-curve.md

 - Subject difficulty modifiers scale the stability (`S_eff = S · d`) with `d ∈ [0.5, 1.5]` before interval calculation.
 - All scheduling happens in UTC timestamps but “today” boundaries use the learner’s profile timezone (Asia/Colombo by default).

 We persist each review interval as a piecewise exponential segment.
 Historic segments remain visible (faded) while the active segment renders in full colour.
 When a review happens we stitch the curve vertically back to ~100% so the timeline shows a continuous story: previous decay → the pre-review retention → the reset and next decay.
+Connector segments inherit the same opacity model as the decay, so fade mode blends from the prior opacity into the reset rather than flashing at full strength.

 ```mermaid
 flowchart TD